 In the 1960s, Stephen C. Martinelli created a new label for the company’s hard cider with an illustration that became fondly known as the “Old Timer.”
 This image pays homage to the company’s roots in The California Gold Rush.
 However, this newly packaged hard cider never became as popular as Martinelli’s Gold Medal Apple juice.
 By 1978 the hard cider was discontinued permanently, or so we thought!

-This limited edition Martinelli’s 1868 Hard Cider is available at various California Costco and Safeway stores.
+This special edition of Martinelli’s 1868 Hard Cider is available at Costco and Safeway stores nationwide.
 Get it while it lasts!